Babu-com/intern-be-assessment/README.md

 For this task, we will limit ourselves to listing and searching through the list of repositories under your account.

 The UI you will build must provide a way to:
-- list the last 5 repositories.
+- list the last five repositories.
 - Search among all your repositories by _name_ or by _description_.
 This includes repositories that are private, public, forked, etc.
-- display detailed information of a selected repository as well as the repositories last 10 commits and their hash, message, date, and owner.
+- display detailed information about a selected repository and the repositories' last ten commits and their hash, message, date, and owner.

 > _Important_: **The UI must be responsive**